ibm-cloud-docs/watsonxdata/known_issues.md

 ## Presto CLI password size limitation and connection issue
 {: #known_issue15759}

 Presto CLI supports a maximum password size of 1 KB (1024 bytes).
-If the password exceeds this size, Presto CLI cannot establish a connection.
+If the password exceeds this size, it cannot enter in the password field.

 ## The timestamptz datatype is not supported for an ORC table during the upgrade of {{site.data.keyword.lakehouse_short}} web console
 {: #known_issue22118}